CSneko/CSNKTools/README_EN.md

 - Custom scoreboard with PlaceholderAPI support
 - Almost perfect cooperation with PlaceholderAPI
 - Fully customizable function switches
+- Build the website on the server
+- Link database
+- Players send feedback to the server
+- Email reminder when server starts or shuts down

 ### Future plan:
 - Add Bossbar